Best Remote Working Apps For Students!

 The app allows both 1:1 or group chats, collaborations, and audio/video meetings with up to 300 participants, ideal for remote lectures too.

-If you fancy a gossip with your pals, there’s a chat box too, a handy function when working on projects together.
+If you fancy a gossip with your mates, there’s a chat box too, a handy function when working on projects together.

 Similar to Teams, this app lets you virtually interact with lecturers and uni mates when in-person meetings aren’t possible, it’s also fabulous for social events, like quizzes and karaoke!